 CVE-2026-48172 is a critical privilege-escalation vulnerability in the LiteSpeed User-End cPanel Plugin affecting versions 2.3 through 2.4.4, and more generally versions before 2.4.5.
-The flaw is associated with incorrect privilege assignment and improper handling of the plugin’s Redis enable/disable functionality, exposed through the lsws.redisAble / redisAble JSON API path available to authenticated cPanel users.
-Reporting also describes the issue as involving a UNIX symlink following weakness in the Redis feature handling path.
-A low-privileged authenticated cPanel user, including a compromised shared-hosting tenant account or an attacker with FTP or web-shell access to such an account, can abuse this functionality to cause arbitrary scripts to execute with elevated privileges, potentially as root.
-The issue has been confirmed as actively exploited in the wild in May 2026.
+The flaw is associated with incorrect privilege assignment and improper handling of the plugin’s Redis enable/disable functionality exposed through the lsws.redisAble JSON API endpoint.
+Because this endpoint is available to authenticated cPanel users, a low-privileged cPanel account can abuse the vulnerable functionality to trigger execution of arbitrary scripts with elevated privileges, potentially as root.
+The issue is particularly severe on shared hosting infrastructure because compromise of a single tenant account can be leveraged to take control of the underlying server and affect other hosted customers.
+Active exploitation was reported in May 2026.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.